Normal mode features

-Select the General display checkbox to set the following device display options for Knox 3.4 and above supported devices:
+Select General display to set the following device display options for devices running Knox 3.4 and above:

-- Refer to the Adaptive brightness setting On and Off options to determine whether brightness adjustments are collected and applied automatically under similar lighting conditions.
+- Adaptive brightness determines whether brightness adjustments are collected and applied automatically under similar lighting conditions.

-- Refer to the Accidental touch protection On and Off settings to optionally protect from unintended touch updates when the mobile device is placed in a dark place such as a pocket or purse.
+- Accidental touch protection can optionally protect from unintended touch inputs when the mobile device is placed in a dark place, such as a pocket or purse.

-- Use the Screen zoom slider to make displayed items appear larger or smaller as their image size requires.
+- Screen zoom makes displayed items appear larger or smaller as their image size requires.

-- Use the Screen timeout drop-down menu to set a screen display inactivity timeout of either 15 seconds, 30 seconds, 1 minute, 2 minutes, 5 minutes or 10 minutes.
+- Screen timeout sets a screen display inactivity timeout of 15 seconds, 30 seconds, 1 minute, 2 minutes, 5 minutes, or 10 minutes.

-Select the Navigation bar checkbox to display Button order options for Knox 3.4 and above supported devices.
+Select Navigation bar to display Button order options for devices running Knox 3.4 and higher.

-Use the Button order drop-down menu to define one of the following navigation bar display options:
+From Button order, select one of the following navigation bar display options:

 - Normal (Recents, Home, Back) — Keeps the navigation bar button order in its current default position.